 DHEA Vital for Testosterone and Sex Drive

 The adrenal glands not only produce their own supply of Testosterone but are also vitally essential for the production of a Testosterone Secretagogue known as DHEA.
 Without sufficient DHEA, the body can’t produce enough Testosterone.
-Supplemental DHEA is available, and there is promising research that shows that it can be highly beneficial for enhancing Testosterone Production, especially when used in conjunction with vigorous exercise.
-In one particularly compelling piece of research, combining a 50 milligram DHEA supplement increased the Testosterone Enhancing benefits of High-Intensity Interval Training by 200%!
+Supplemental DHEA is available, and there is promising research that shows that it can be highly beneficial for enhancing Testosterone Production, primarily when used in conjunction with vigorous exercise.
+In one particularly compelling piece of research, combining a 50 milligram DHEA supplement increased the Testosterone-Enhancing benefits of High-Intensity Interval Training by 200%!

 Magnesium Deficiency Contributes Heavily to Low Testosterone

 Along with Zinc, Magnesium is a second inorganic mineral which is necessary for healthy Testosterone Levels.
 Multiple studies have shown that Magnesium Supplements have a positive impact on Testosterone Synthesis, both when combined with vigorous physical activity and when used with no changes in lifestyle.
 Of course, combining exercise designed to stimulate Testosterone with proper supplementation leads to the best results.
-The rule of thumb for Magnesium Supplements is that you should take 10 mg for every kg that you weigh to stimulate amplified Testosterone Production and overall Improved physiological function.
+The rule of thumb for Magnesium Supplements is that you should take 10 mg for every kilogram that you weigh to stimulate amplified Testosterone Production and overall improved physiological function.

 Low-Fat Diets can Impair Testosterone